matousidc/matousidc/README.md

 - Hi, I’m Matouš
 - I'm a Mechanical engineering student with specialization in Fluid engineering
 - I’m interested in using Python in technical fields such as mechanical engineering
-- I’m currently working on improving my coding skills and learning about new concepts
+- I’m currently working on improving my coding skills and learning about new concepts (like data mining)
 - How to reach me: matousslonek@gmail.com

 <!---